iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 1.md

 #### Bootcamp day project: "Band name generator".

 Write a greeting for your program.
 Ask the user for the city that they grew up in.
-Ask the user for the name of a pet.Combine the name of their city and pet and show them their band name.
+Ask the user for the name of a pet.
+Combine the name of their city and pet and show them their band name.
 Make sure the input cursor shows on a new line:

 ```python